bmodee/Teknikattan/docs/source/development/server.md

 Python uses `pip` to manage it's packages.
 Here we briefly describe to use it.
-All of the following instructions assume you have created and activated a virtual environment.
+All of the following instructions assume you have created and activated a virtual environment and are located in the server folder.

 To install a package, run `pip install <package>`.